 Flying and Pregnancy – Keep Both Feet on the Ground

 A woman experiencing a high-risk pregnancy or one who has had any notable complications should not travel at any time while pregnant.
-Flying itself may be safe, but an airborne plane miles from solid ground (not to mention a hospital or doctor’s office!) is not where you want to be should a problem occur.
-Pregnant women suffering from sickle cell disease, hypertension (high blood pressure), cardiovascular issues, problematic diabetes, severe anemia or placental abnormalities should not fly, nor should a woman who is at risk for premature labor.
+Flying itself may be safe, but an airborne plane, miles from the solid ground (not to mention a hospital or doctor’s office!), is not where you want to be should a problem occur.
+Pregnant women suffering from sickle cell disease, hypertension (high blood pressure), cardiovascular issues, problematic diabetes, severe anemia, or placental abnormalities should not fly, nor should a woman who is at risk for premature labor.

 Furthermore, once a woman reaches her 36th week of pregnancy, the ACOG recommends that she shouldn’t fly, as there is too great a risk of her going into labor during the journey.
 If you have to fly close to your due date, be sure to bring a copy of your medical records, in case something happens, and you should also ask your health care provider for a medical referral at your destination city.
 When making your flight reservations, check with the airlines, as some have their own restrictions about pregnant women.
 It’s possible that you might have to bring a “permission”-style note from your doctor in order to board the plane, so be sure to make arrangements to get one before your departure date.